The Pros and Cons of Using MKV vs. MP4 for Video Streaming

 7. Is MP4 good for streaming?

-MP4 is one of the best video formats for both desktop and mobile.
-This is because it can work without any plugins, software, or extensions.
+MP4 is one of the best video formats for streaming on desktop and mobile.
+It can work without any plugins, software, or extensions.
 It also has great audio compression and is suitable for video streaming because it is highly compatible with adaptive streaming technologies.

-MP4 format of files can also include subtitles and metadata like title, author, etc. Hence, live streaming platforms like YouTube often encourage users to put out content in MP4.
+Files in MP4 format can also include subtitles and metadata like title, author, etc. Hence, live-streaming platforms like YouTube often encourage users to post content in MP4.

 8. Does converting MKV to MP4 lose quality?